 - the wind blows to move certain tiles on the board,

 - more sand is added to the tiles and

 - you lose water as a result of thirst.

 If you draw a “Storm Picks Up” card, the storm meter will move one notch higher and you will possibly draw more storm cards in the future.

-There are six adventurers with their unique abilities.
+There are six adventurers with unique abilities.
 Abilities seem very potent.
 I expect them to create a unique experience with every new combination you try.

 The third game in the series is also the one that appears most different.
 For start, the grid of tiles is not pre-build.
 You start with a 4×1 starting tile.
 The rest of the tiles are placed by the players as the game progresses.

 The goal of the game is to launch a rocket.
 You do this by building a complete electrical circuit (how many elements must be included is dictated by the difficulty) from one side of the launch platform to the other.

 Speaking of immersion – the theme and artwork do look less compelling than previous titles.
 Tiles are covered with cables and the completed board does not look like a coherent platform has been built, but rather a bunch of random tiles thrown together.
 The colors are in order with the theme, but the theme is not in order with previous themes – going from exploring ancient lands to now science fiction.
 A lot of players will be put off by that.

 Sky is Angry